RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Experiments

-Based on the Table~\ref{tab:tensor_performance}, we draw the following conclusions regarding the effectiveness of tactile sensing on the $\pi_{0.5}$ and XR-1 models.
-The incorporation of tactile information consistently improves task success rates across multiple mobile manipulation tasks, particularly those requiring fine manipulation or physical interaction.
-Tactile sensing provides more pronounced improvements for XR-1, especially in contact-rich, precision-demanding tasks, indicating its stronger capability in fusing multimodal proprioceptive signals. $\pi_{0.5}$ also benefits from tactile input, though to a lesser extent.
-These results underscore that tactile data—when integrated as part of the robot’s embodiment-aware observation—serves as a valuable complement to vision and language, significantly enhancing the robustness and generalization of VLA models in physically interactive environments.
+Based on Table~\ref{tab:tensor_performance}, we draw the following conclusions regarding the effectiveness of tactile sensing on the $\pi_{0.5}$ and XR-1 models.
+Incorporating tactile information consistently improves the success rates across multiple mobile manipulation tasks, with particularly pronounced gains in scenarios requiring fine manipulation or physical interaction, demonstrating the complementary value of the tactile modality for perceiving physical interactions.
+Tactile sensor provides more pronounced improvements for XR-1, especially in contact-rich, precision-demanding tasks, indicating its stronger capability in fusing multimodal proprioceptive signals. $\pi_{0.5}$ also benefits from tactile input, though to a lesser extent.
+These results underscore that tactile data, when integrated into embodiment-aware observations, complements vision and language and improves the robustness and generalization of VLA models in physically interactive environments.

-\subsection{Object Substitution of VLA models}
+\subsection{Object Substitution of VLA Models}

-VLA models often emphasize strong generalization capabilities—yet "generalization" encompasses many dimensions, including task, environment, language instruction, and object variation.
+VLA models often emphasize strong generalization capabilities, yet ``generalization'' encompasses many dimensions, including task, environment, language instruction, and object variation.
 Among these, object-level generalization—the ability to manipulate novel or unseen physical objects in real-world settings—remains one of the most challenging.